-I could a tale unfold whose lightest word Would harrow up thy soul, freeze thy young blood, Make thy two eyes, like stars, start from their spheres, Thy knotted and combined locks to part, And each particular hair to stand on end, Like quills upon the fretful porpentine.
+I could a tale unfold whose lightest word

+Would harrow up thy soul, freeze thy young blood,

+Make thy two eyes, like stars, start from their spheres,

+Thy knotted and combined locks to part,

+8 I believe that proverbs are part of phraseology as language units, e.g., the road to hell is paved with good intentions.
+Proverbs are stable, cohesive combinations of words, with a fully or partially figurative meaning in their base form, the same as other PUs.
+Proverbs form one structural type of PUs.
+In the cognitive stylistic view, the same cognitive processes determine stylistic changes of proverbs in actual use and the same stylistic patterns are employed in discourse.

+And each particular hair to stand on end,

+Like quills upon the fretful porpentine.

-W. Shakespeare, Hamlet, Act 1, Sc.
+W. Shakespeare, Hamlet, Act I, Sc.
 5